AJCab/Fuegull_iOS/README.md

 //TODO:

-Restart and Quit Buttons \n
+Restart and Quit Buttons

-Main Menu \n
+Main Menu

 More Obstacles